Dawn-of-Resdayn/Dawn-of-Resdayn.github.io/project/rules.md

 4. No advertising.
 5. No drama.
 6. No stealing without RP, and no house and thieves guild heists without DM approval or supervision.
-7. No Mechanical PVP, please use the combat rolls system.
+7. No Mechanical PVP unless agreed upon by both parties, please use the combat rolls system.
-8. Play to Lose (P2L) (e.g: Being successfully arrested, defeated in combat, fearRP)
+8. Play to Lose is encouraged (P2L) (e.g: Do not attempt to evade arrest past 1 roll, defeated in combat, fearRP)
 9. Masked and nicknamed users are disguised and incognito.
 10. Use sufficient roleplaying names.
 No celebrities, or offensive racial slurs.
 11. No random deathmatch (RPK/RDM)